bullitt186/ha-wattwise/README.md

     - **User-specific settings** : All the constants specific to your solar/electric system are defined here.
 Adjust them according to your setup.

-    - **Home Assistant Entity IDs** : Replace the entity IDs with your own Home Assistant sensors and switches.
+    - **Home Assistant Entity IDs** : Replace the entity IDs with your own Home Assistant sensors and switches (details see below "Customizing WattWise)

 1. **Configure Home Assistant Sensors**
   - Place `wattwise.yaml` in your `/config/packages/` folder.
 If the folder does not exist, create it.